 Introduction

-The truth-seeking mission of science and literature
+The mission of science and literature is to seek the truth.

 Yet, literature is also often needed to tell a truth that is too fresh to be told in a non-narrative, non-fictional, non-literary way.
-Think about stories where the protagonists are still alive and when naming them can be painful, risky for one or both sides, or even dangerous.
-In the case of Bosnien in Berlin, we have two contributions which were written as theatre pieces, while in other cases, real names were replaced by aliases.
-Also think of the great movie Aida, Quo Vadis?
-By Jasmila Žbanić, which is told from a fictional figure’s perspective, but which also is a very truthful story; also think of Susan Sontag’s stageing Waiting for Godot in Sarajevo under siege – a literary Godot who never comes and correlates with the figurative International Community which never really intervenes.
+Consider stories where the protagonists are alive and naming them is painful, risky, or dangerous.
+In the case of Bosnien in Berlin, we have two contributions that were written as theater pieces, while in other cases, real names were replaced by aliases.
+Consider the iconic film Aida, Quo Vadis?
+The film, directed by Jasmila Žbanić, is told from the perspective of a fictional character, yet it conveys a very truthful story; also consider Susan Sontag’s staging.
+The film „Waiting for Godot“ is set against the backdrop of Sarajevo under siege, with a literary Godot who never materializes and a figurative international community that never truly intervenes.

-A leading trope or metaphor, which so to speak repeats itself, comes alongside with ‚youth‘.
-Of course, I am not saying that emphasizing youth is a pathology; yet, the metaphors which are often associated with ‚youth‘ – like the vegetational metaphor of growth, maturity, and sovereignty – are very complex semantic units, which can be understood and deciphered in different ways.
-They deserve, from time to time, critical re-evaluation, in order not to petrify and become the fixed frame of discourse, which nobody is supposed to touch and to challenge.
-For instance, in some out-dated visions of the future, the course of time is envisioned in the metaphor of growth: the youth is understood as the blossom of life, which will ultimately bear ripe fruit.
-But with climate change, this all is very questionable: what if snow falls on the blossom, on the fruit – to quote from the famous sevdalinka Snijeg pade na behar na voće.
-And perhaps, as a side-thought, a new sevdalinka should be written on heat and drought.
+A leading trope or metaphor, which, so to speak, repeats itself, comes alongside „youth.“ „Of course, I am not saying that emphasizing youth is a pathology; yet, the metaphors that are often associated with ‚youth’—like the vegetational metaphor of growth, maturity, and sovereignty—are very complex semantic units that can be understood and deciphered in different ways.
+They deserve, from time to time, critical reevaluation in order not to petrify and become the fixed frame of discourse, which nobody is supposed to touch or challenge.
+For instance, in some outdated visions of the future, the course of time is envisioned in the metaphor of growth: the youth is understood as the blossom of life, which will ultimately bear ripe fruit.
+But with climate change, this all is very questionable: what if snow falls on the blossom, on the fruit—to quote from the famous sevdalinka Snijeg pade na behar na voće.
+And perhaps, as a side thought, a new sevdalinka should be written on heat and drought.

 2 Antworten auf „Youth in truth and fiction“